I believe that an education in the arts is an education for life.

 After years of performing throughout New York City, I became the Administrative Director of the Trinity College/La MaMa Performing Arts Program.
 I taught on the faculty of Trinity's Theater & Dance department and for the Hartford chapter of the I Have a Dream program.
 After 11 years running Trinity/La MaMa, I became the Director of Recruitment for the Eugene O'Neill Theater Center in Waterford, CT.
 Immediately following the O'Neill, I moved to the Drama department at NYU Tisch School of the Arts to oversee their artistic review process for 3,000 applicants annually.

-In addition to designing, producing and hosting the audition process for the largest undergraduate theater department in the world, I have served as an academic advisor for hundreds of students over the years.
-I enjoy watching them develop as artists and then take great pride in their successes in the field as they become the future of this art form.
+In my role as designer, producer and host of the audition process for the largest undergraduate theater department in the world, I welcomed 25,000 young theater artists to their artistic reviews in my time at NYU.
+I auditioned thousands of applicants myself and have served as an academic advisor for hundreds of students once they joined the department.
+I have enjoyed watching them develop as artists and have taken great pride in their successes in the field as they become the future of this art form.

 I am currently on the Board of The Other Side of Silence (TOSOS), New York City’s oldest and longest producing LGBTQ+ theater company.
 The company is dedicated to preserving the theatrical heritage of the LGBTQ+ community through the development of new plays by emerging artists as well as revivals of established works.